isovalent/ebpf-docs/docs/linux/program-type/BPF_PROG_TYPE_STRUCT_OPS/sched_ext_ops.md

 A task is stopping execution.
 See [`runnable`](#runnable) for explanation on the task state notifiers.
 If !`runnable`, [`quiescent`](#quiescent) will be invoked after this operation returns.

+!!! note
+    This callback may be called from a CPU other than the one the task was running on.
+This can happen when a task property is changed (i.e., affinity), since `dequeue_task_scx`, which triggers this callback, may run on a CPU different from the task's assigned CPU.

+    Therefore, always use [`scx_bpf_task_cpu(@p)`](../../kfuncs/scx_bpf_task_cpu.md) to retrieve the CPU the task was running on.

 **Parameters**

 `p`: task stopping to run